jessemorley/glassons-scripts/README.md

 **Recommended shortcut:** Command + 6

 ### New Capture Folder from Clipboard
 Creates a new capture folder in Capture One using text from the clipboard.
-Replaces the first space/tab with an underscore, adds to favorites, sets as active capture location, and resets the counter.
+Replaces the first space/tab with an underscore, adds to favourites, sets as active capture location, and resets the counter.

 **Recommended shortcut:** Command + 0

 ### New Folder from Clipboard
 Creates a new folder in Capture One using text from the clipboard.
-Similar to the capture folder script but without setting as the active capture location.
+Replaces the first space/tab with an underscore, adds to favourites, and resets the counter.

 **Recommended shortcut:** Command + 9

 ## Installation

-### Option 1: Use Pre-compiled Scripts (Recommended)
-1. Download the compiled `.scpt` files from the `compiled/` directory
+1. Download `glassons-scripts.zip` from the latest release
-2. Place them in `~/Library/Scripts/Capture One Scripts` or configure via Capture One's script menu
+2. Unzip the files and place the .scpt files in `~/Library/Scripts/Capture One Scripts`
 3. Assign keyboard shortcuts via System Settings > Keyboard > Shortcuts > App Shortcuts

-### Option 2: Compile from Source
-1. Open each `.applescript` file from the `applescripts/` directory in Script Editor
-2. Save as a compiled script (.scpt) or application (.app)
-3. Place in `~/Library/Scripts/Capture One Scripts` or configure via Capture One's script menu
-4. Assign keyboard shortcuts via System Settings > Keyboard > Shortcuts > App Shortcuts

 ## Configuration